CoRRECT: A Deep Unfolding Framework for Motion-Corrected Quantitative R2* Mapping: Proposed Method

 The mGRE reconstruction module $\Rsf_\thetabm$ seeks to produce high-quality $N$-echo mGRE image $\xbmhat_j$ given the subsampled, noisy, and motion-corrupted k-space measurements $\ybm^\phi_j$ and the measurement operator $\Abm_j$

 This module is a $K$-layer architecture consisting of two types of sub-modules: (a) data-consistency sub-module for ensuring that predicted mGRE images match the k-space measurements; (b) regularization sub-module consisting of a CNN $\Dsf_\thetabm$ with trainable parameters $\thetabm \in \R^p$.
-The data-consistency sub-module is implemented as the gradient-step of the least-squares penalty~\eqref{equ:optimization_tv}
+The data-consistency sub-module is implemented as the gradient-step of the least-squares penalty Eq.~\eqref{equ:optimization_tv}

 where $\Abm_j^\Hsf$ denotes the hermitian transpose of the measurement operator $\Abm_j$.
 As shown in Fig.~\ref{fig:pipeline}, the reconstruction module is initialized as $\Abm^\Hsf_j\ybm^\phi_j$.
 In our implementation, we set $K = 8$ and use a customized DnCNN~\cite{Zhang.etal2017} for the implementation of the regularization network $\Dsf_\thetabm$.
-Our customized $\Dsf_\thetabm$ consists of 7 layers, where the first and the last is a convolution (conv) layer followed by rectified linear unit (ReLU), and the middle ones are just convolution layers.
-Kernel sizes of all convs are set to 3, strides to 1, and number of filters to 64. $\Dsf_\thetabm$ is implemented using the strategy of residue learning, where its outputs are the artifacts in the inputs, and the clean predictions are obtained by subtracting those artifacts from the inputs.
+Our customized $\Dsf_\thetabm$ consists of 7 layers, where each of the first 6 layers is a convolution (conv) layer followed by rectified linear unit (ReLU), and the last is a convolution layer. \sub{Kernel sizes of all convolutions are set to 3, strides to 1, and number of filters to 64.} $\Dsf_\thetabm$ is implemented using the strategy of residue learning, where its outputs are the artifacts in the inputs, and the clean predictions are obtained by subtracting those artifacts from the inputs.
 The weights of $\Dsf_\thetabm$ are shared across all $K$ steps for memory efficiency.
 To enable the reconstruction for complex mGRE data, the input of $\Dsf_\thetabm$ are split to 2 channels that consist of the real (denoted as $\operatorname{Re}$) and imaginary (denoted as $\operatorname{Im}$) parts.